 A food system is defined by (WWF, 2018) as a system covering the activities that relate to production, processing, transport, and consumption, and grasping all the elements of environment, people, inputs, processes, infrastructure, institutions, markets and trade and consumption of food and outputs of these activities covering socio-economic and environmental outcomes.
 Not only does the food systems affect the human body, but they also have an important impact on the environment, economy and culture.
+According to the definition of FAO (2014), a sustainable food system delivers food security and nutrition for all in such a way that the economic, social and environmental bases to generate food system should thus ensure and contribute to all elements of environmental, social and economic sustainability.

 The last pandemic, COVID 19, clearly shows that the world food systems are quite fragile and agricultural production is negatively affected by it.
-When the supply chain does not work perfectly, the consumers, particularly vulnerable groups, cannot reach healthy food.
+Greater resilience must be built into local and global food systems taking into consideration of COVID-19 pandemic's effects on the agrifood sector.
+Economic turbulences, climate change are one of the key drivers of food insecurity.
+When the supply chain does not work perfectly, the consumers, particularly vulnerable groups, cannot reach safe and adequate food.